 NOTE - for mini cheese scones, simply divide the batter into 12-16 smaller pieces.
 Bake for 8 to 10 minutes.

-Step 7 - Using a pastry brush, brush the tops of the scones with the milk and sprinkle the leftover cheddar over the tops of the scones.
+Step 7 - Place the cut scones on the lined baking sheet.
+Using a pastry brush, brush the tops of the scones with the milk and sprinkle the leftover cheddar over the tops of the scones.

 Step 8 - Bake for approximately 15 minutes.
-The scones would have risen, and be golden brown in colour.
+The scones would have risen, and be golden brown.
 Remove from the oven and place on a wire cooling rack to cool down slightly before serving warm with butter.

 - Keep all the ingredients in the fridge until you are ready to make the scones.
 Grate the cheese and butter ahead of baking and pop them back into the fridge while you prepare everything else.